dotnet/runtime/src/tools/illink/docs/design/reflection-flow.md

     _interfaceToImpl.Add(intface, impl);
 }

-// Microsoft.ILLinker and IL000:UnsafeReflectionUse are made up values.
-Real values TBD.
-[UnconditionalSuppressMessage("Microsoft.ILLinker", "IL000:UnsafeReflectionUse", MessageId = "CreateInstance")]
+[UnconditionalSuppressMessage("ReflectionAnalysis", "IL2006:UnrecognizedReflectionPattern", MessageId = "CreateInstance")]
 public object Activate(Type intface)
 {
     // This would normally warn because value retrieved from the dictionary is not annotated, but since